weaviate/weaviate-io/developers/weaviate/client-libraries/python/v3_v4_migration.md

 There are other changes as well.
 The new python client is designed to support the changes in Weaviate Core.
 Expect to find differences in the way you interact with schemas, collection configurations, and property configurations.

+For example, `client.collections.list_all()` is the replacement for `client.schema.get()`.

-For more details and sample code, see [Manage collections](/developers/weaviate/manage-data/collections#read-all-collection-definitions)
+[Manage collections](/developers/weaviate/manage-data/collections#read-all-collection-definitions) has more details and additional sample code.

 ### Collection creation from JSON